 Child care for babies and children up to three years old is available in the nursery, located at the end of the hall of the education wing of the meetinghouse.
 We ask parents to introduce themselves and their children to the care giver.
 Parents are welcome to stay in the nursery if their children would like them there.

 Children are an integral part of the life and health of a Quaker meeting.
 State College Friends Meeting provides a Sunday (First Day) School Program during meeting for worship for children and teens ages 3-18.
-To give us time for our religious education program and allow us to introduce the children to Quaker worship, we begin our First-Day school at 10:45.
-We meet in class room activities until 11:45, at which time we bring the children into the meeting for worship with the adults.
+To give us time for our religious education program and allow us to introduce the children to Quaker worship, we begin our First-Day school at 11:00 by joining the full meeting for worship with the adults for the first 15 minutes of meeting.
+We then exit the meeting and collect in class room activities until 12:00.
 The program, which runs from September through May, is divided into three general units: Quakerism, Bible study, and God in the World Around Us.
 The teachers are meeting participants who feel called to help guide young people with their spiritual education.
 First-Day school activities also include intergenerational events that promote community and sharing among all ages.

 Adult discussion (Friendly Forum) 9:45 – 10:30